xmsergey/redmine-patches/README.md

 3. Task #110311.
 Fixed 'Redmineup tags' plugin to save history of tags changes.
 4. Task #111327.
 Fixed bug when filtered parameter has 'date' type of db column.
 5. Task #115651.
 Fixed bug when filter by Tags worked incorrectly.
+6. Task #140417.
+Modification of time log is prohibited if log_time is more than given time frame of calendar days.

 ## Useful links
 1. How to override Redmine views: http://www.redmine.org/boards/3/topics/33949